So You Want to Live in the South End

 Did You Know?

-The Elevated Orange Line train once ran up Washington Street, connecting downtown Boston with Roxbury at Dudley Station, and continuing out to Forest Hills.
+The Elevated Orange Line train once ran up Washington Street, connecting downtown Boston with Roxbury at Nubian Station (then named Dudley Station), and continuing out to Forest Hills.
 But by 1987, it was weathered from old age, and the El was torn down.
-Though it was eventually replaced by the Silver Line bus, the removal did cause trouble for some residents—particularly those who lived in Roxbury and relied on Dudley Station.
+Though it was eventually replaced by the Silver Line bus, the removal did cause trouble for some residents—particularly those who lived in Roxbury and relied on what was once called Dudley Station.
 Northampton Station was removed, with its remnants sent to the Seashore Trolley Museum in Kennebunk, Maine, as was Dover Station, which sat on East Berkeley Street.
 While you can’t catch a ride on the Elevated Orange Line these days, it was immortalized in the final scenes of the opening credits of ’80s medical drama St. Elsewhere.
 (It’s at 1:11 in the video below.)
 The hit show was set at the fictitious St. Eligius Hospital, which you may recognize as the Franklin Square Apartments on East Newton Street.
 Dover Station no longer exists, but you can still catch a glance of its bright orange sign hanging inside the bar at Foley’s.